-At July 31, 2010, our cash, cash equivalents and investments totaled \$1.6 billion, an increase of \$275 million from July 31, 2009 due to the factors described in "Statements of Cash Flows" below.
+At July 31, 2011, our cash, cash equivalents and investments totaled \$1.4 billion, a decrease of \$201 million from July 31, 2010 due to the factors described in "Statements of Cash Flows" below.
 Our primary source of liquidity has been cash from operations, which entails the collection of accounts receivable for products and services.
 Our primary uses of cash have been for research and development programs, selling and marketing activities, capital projects, acquisitions of businesses, debt service costs and repurchases of our common stock.

-On August 19, 2010 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 16, 2013.
+On August 18, 2011 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 15, 2014.
 See "Stock Repurchase Programs" later in this Item 7 for more information.
+In August 2011 our Board of Directors declared the first cash dividend in our history of \$0.15 per share of outstanding common stock payable on October 18, 2011 to stockholders of record at the close of business on October 10, 2011.
+See "Cash Dividends" later in this Item 7 for more information.

 In March 2007 we issued five-year and ten-year senior unsecured notes totaling \$1 billion.
+Because their contractual maturities are now within one year, we transferred the \$500 million in notes due in March 2012 from long-term liabilities to current liabilities during fiscal 2011.
 We also have a \$500 million unsecured revolving line of credit facility.
 To date we have not borrowed under the facility.
 The senior notes and the revolving line of credit are described later in this Item 7.